Shopify/hydrogen-v1/docs/hooks/global/usedelay.md

 const QUERY = gql`/** add your query here **/`;
 ```

-The `useDelay` hook is especially useful when testing suspense boundary fallbacks:
+The `useDelay` hook is especially useful when testing suspense boundary fallbacks.
+The following is an example:

 ```tsx
 import {useShopQuery, gql, useDelay} from '@shopify/hydrogen';